fmalina/revisions-blocl/activism/thegreatdivide.md

 The main question confronting us today is not really about capitalism in the 21st century.
 It is about democracy in  the 21st century.

 This is less about economics than it is about politics.
-We don’t have to choose between capitalism and fairness.
+We don't have to choose between capitalism and fairness.
 We  must choose both.

 Today, inequality is growing dramatically again, and the past three decades or so have proved conclusively that one  of the major culprits is trickle-down economics—the idea that the government can just step back and if the rich get richer and use their talents and resources to create jobs, everyone will benefit.
-It just doesn’t work; the  historical data now prove that.
+It just doesn't work; the  historical data now prove that.
 [\*](#ASIN:B00YG34A12;LOC:2255)

 If those who are in charge of making the critical decisions are so “cognitively